HEAD ON CAR CRASH DRUNK DRIVER MN INJURY LAWYER

 We believe liability in this case is very clear, and the drunk driver’s car insurance accepted full responsibility with respect to the property damage.
 The police reports and several witness statements regarding the car accident show the clear fault of the other driver in causing the crash.

 However, in addition to the negligence liability, there is also a strong claim in this case for punitive damages.
-The toxicology report that our top car accident lawyer was able to get from the Minnesota State Patrol states that the other driver’s blood alcohol level was .152, nearly twice the legal limit.
-In addition, a marijuana grinder and marijuana were found under her car seat, and the toxicology report confirmed that she had marijuana and cocaine in her blood.
+The toxicology report that our top car accident lawyer was able to get from the Minnesota State Patrol states that the other driver’s blood alcohol level was .152.
+That is nearly twice the legal limit.
+In addition, a marijuana grinder and marijuana were found under her car seat.
+Also, the toxicology report confirmed that she had marijuana and cocaine in her blood.

 The impaired driver who caused the head on collision was cited for 3rd degree DWI and Impaired Criminal Vehicular Operation.
 “Third degree” is an enhanced charge that is imposed when there is a prior DWI.
 The driver had a prior DWI conviction in February 2013.
 The prosecutor in this case has recently decided not to pursue the charge at this time because of the other driver’s medical condition.
 Our last information is that she is still not able to walk or talk due to her injuries from this crash.

 In addition to claims against the drunk driver, our MN best car accident attorney may pursue a claim against the other owner of the vehicle – her mother, on the basis of negligent entrustment.
 This is because her parents were aware of her drinking and driving problems from the prior conviction (they fought the prior drunk driving charge and lost), and yet continued to provide their daughter with use of an automobile.